LiamBotha/ImGuiProject/README.md

 # Node-Based Dialogue Tree Editor
-Dear ImGui based node dialogue tree

 A simple Node-Based Dialogue Editor for creating dialogue built in C++.
 Used to create various nodes for game dialog which you can then export as a json file.